-To prepare a basic meringue, separate the egg whites and place in a glass or metal bowl (plastic bowls can have a greasy film that prevents foaming).
-Try to separate the eggs without leaving any trace of yolk in the whites as the fat in the yolk can prevent the whites from developing the volume you want.
+To prepare a basic meringue, separate the egg whites and place in a very clean glass or metal bowl (plastic bowls can have a greasy film that prevents foaming).
+Try to separate the eggs without leaving even a trace of yolk in the whites as the fat in the yolk can prevent the whites from developing the volume you want.

-Pile your meringue onto your warm dessert and bake 425˚ F (218°C) for about 4 to 5 minutes - just enough to gently brown the peaks.
+Pile the meringue onto your warm dessert and bake 425 degrees (218 degrees Celsius) for about 4 to 5 minutes - just enough to gently brown the peaks.

-For a hard meringue, such as toffee kisses, you'll need to double the recipe above, and add a 1/4 teaspoon cream of tartar before ou add the sugar.
-Beat the eggs white until they form stiff, glossy peaks.
-Fold in 1 teaspoon of vanilla.
+For a hard meringue such as kisses, you'll need to double the recipe above.
+Beat the egg whites until they form stiff, glossy peaks.
+As a final step, add food coloring if desired

 Store cooled meringues in an airtight container for 1 week or wrap well and freeze up to 1 month.